Kassa20/Unsplasher/README.md

-An image search-engine developed using HTML/CSS/JS.
+An image search engine developed using HTML/CSS/JS.
 I used Unsplashe's API.
 Try it out: https://free-seed.surge.sh/